Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 Before running the script make sure that you provided the **registrationKeyPrivate**, **RegistrationUrl** and **NodeConfigurationName** in ARM Template from Automation Account.
 More details you can check [Step-08](#08).

- 1. We are going to open the powershell script in **Powershell ISE**.
+ 1. We are going to open the PowerShell script in **Powershell ISE**.
 Then run the Script.
-Provide the necessery values that asked from Powershell ISE.
+Provide the necessary values that are asked from Powershell ISE.
 Then it will create a Resource group first.
  <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-15.png" alt="Run Script"> <br>
  2. Then it will create a VM then it will apply the DSC.
-It will take 10-15 minutes depends on the DSC.
-After completion it will show all the details in Powershell ISE.
+It will take 10-15 minutes depending on the DSC.
+After completion, it will show all the details in Powershell ISE.
  <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-16.png" alt="Run Script"> <br>
  3. Our VM is provisioned now, let's RDP the VM and check the configuration that we told on DSC.
   - **IIS Installation**: On the search box type IIS and hit Enter to open the IIS.
    <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-17.png" alt="Check the Configuration"> <br>
   - **URL Rewrite Module**: On IIS click the VM name from the left side and you will see the URL Rewrite Module.
    <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-18.png" alt="Check the Configuration"> <br>
   - **Local User**: Type **Add, edit, or remove other users** from the search box --> Go to Users settings --> Click **Add someone else to this PC** --> Click **Users** --> You will see all of the users.
 Our local user name is **MyLocalUser**.
 Which is already there.
 Double click on the **MyLocalUser** and click **Members of**.
-This user has been added into Local Adminstrator Group.
+This user has been added to the Local Administrator Group.
   <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-19.png" alt="Check the Configuration"> <br>
-  - **Disable Firewall**: Type **Firewall** on Searchbox and open Windows Firewall you will see all firewall options has been turend off.
+  - **Disable Firewall**: Type **Firewall** on Searchbox and open Windows Firewall you will see all firewall options have been turned off.
   <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-20.png" alt="Check the Configuration"> <br>
   - **Dot Net 4.8 Installation**: Open Powershell and run this command ````reg query "HKLM\SOFTWARE\Microsoft\Net Framework Setup\NDP" /s````.
 You will see the version of the dotnet.
   <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-21.png" alt="Check the Configuration"> <br>
   - **Registry Change: Remove Desktop Wallpaper**: Type **Registry Editor** on search box and go to registry Editor --> Go to this location: **HKLM:SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services** --> You can see that **fNoRemoteDesktopWallpaper** value is **1**.
   <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-22.png" alt="Check the Configuration"> <br>
-  Also you can see the effect of this registry change.
+  Also, you can see the effect of this registry change.
 It will show a Black Desktop Wallpaper that I guess you already noticed on the VM.
   <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-23.png" alt="Check the Configuration"> <br>
-  - **Reboot if needed**: When all of the Configuration will be applied then if any Reboot needed to work properly the configuration then it will reboot VM.
-For example after installing Dotnet 4.8 VM need to reboot to take effect.
+  - **Reboot if needed**: When all of the Configuration will be applied then if any Reboot is needed to work properly with the configuration then it will reboot VM.
+For example, after installing Dotnet 4.8 VM needs to reboot to take effect.

 So we can see that our all configuration has been working properly.
 Our project is ready.

 #### :diamond_shape_with_a_dot_inside: &nbsp;That’s it.
-We have learned How to Configure/Setup Azure Windows VM Environment Using ARM, DSC & Powershell Script.
+We have learned How to Create an Azure Windows VM and Configure/Setup that VM Environment Using ARM, DSC & Powershell Script.
 Happy Learning.  :diamond_shape_with_a_dot_inside: &nbsp;